BBVA/archer/archer-data-processors-lib/README.md

 ## Overview

-Processing data is simplify by this library with the implementation of dataflow and sql processors.
-Too provide a interactive queries.
+Processing data is simplify by this library with the implementation of dataflow and sql processors, provide multiple builders to create processors.
+Too facilitate the use of kafka processor API.

+Provide a interactive queries system and Readable stores to launch queries to the data.

 ## Requirements